navidhsnz/PID_final_project/README.md

-This is our final project for IFT6757 "Duckietown" class at UdeM.
+This is our final project for IFT6757 Fall 2024 "Duckietown" class at UdeM.
-Please refer to the project report for a complete explanation of the project.
+Group Members: Navid Hassan Zadeh and Simon-Olivier Duguay Please refer to the project report for a complete explanation of the project.
 This repository only contains a part of the project.

 The project report is available [here](Final_Project_Report_Navid_and_Simon.pdf)